RonakAndroid/Jelly/README.md

 ![N|Solid](demo.gif)

 ### Description
-With help of Bazier curve, created shape from path like Jelly and with animation, made effect like animation.
+With help of Bezier curve, created shape from path like Jelly and with animation, made effect like animation.
 It can be configured.

 # LICENSE!